 Ideally whatever task pulls that “yes” from you is one that you think will make some sort of difference in your life – one you really want to happen, one that adds something to the life you are living.

 Sometimes, though, the tasks that carry your Go are buried under all of the other stuff you have to do.
-Time management, if you choose to use it, can be a big help when you want to flow with your Go better.
+Getting a handle on that big old To-Do List can be a big help when you want to flow with your Go better.

 Advice about time management abounds.
-Dip into YouTube and you’ll come up with so many how-to’s about slicing up and dicing your days in a myriad of different ways that your head will feel like exploding.
+Dip into YouTube and you’ll come up with so many how-to’s about slicing up and dicing your days in a myriad of different ways that your head will feel like it’s ready to explode.

 Trying to stuff more and more things-to-do into teenier and teenier bits of time while watching the clocks, calendars and other time measures can get really confusing.